Council Tax charges for empty or unfurnished properties

 - the property is owned or rented by a charity, provided that when it was last occupied it was being used for the purposes of the charity - the property is exempt from Council Tax for up to six months after becoming empty

 - the owner or tenant is in prison

 - the owner or tenant is in a hospital or care home

-- the owner or tenant has died - the property is exempt while awaiting probate or letters of administration, and for up to six months after it has been granted
+- the owner or tenant has died, and the property has been continuously unoccupied since the date of death - the property is exempt while awaiting probate or letters of administration, and for up to six months after it has been granted

 - the law prevents anyone from living there

 - the property is being kept empty for a minister of religion